Marco-2025/dynoai/README.md

 We ran into several challenges mostly with getting APIs to work, such as reaching a limit for one that provides a company's sustainability.
 In the end, we overcame (most of) these challenges with resilience and created a working product we are proud of.

 ## Accomplishments that we're proud of
+Teamwork: how to work on tech projects with other people We learnt a lot from each other

 ## What we learned
 What's next for DynoAI